Why we are building WorkMate

 By Oguzhan

 If you have ever hired a tradesperson in Ireland, you know the drill.
 You search, you find a name, you ring them three times, you get a quote on the back of a receipt, and you cross your fingers.
-If you are the tradesperson, the same friction runs the other way: you pay a directory monthly, you buy leads that have been sold to four other people, and you chase the customer for a deposit that may or may not arrive.
+If you are the tradesperson, the same friction runs the other way: you pay a directory monthly, you buy leads that have been sold to several other people, and you chase the customer for a deposit that may or may not arrive.

 This is not a complaint about Irish trades.
 It is an observation about the tools both sides have been handed.